Type 80/88 main battle tank: Armaments

 Type 80 served as a testbed for the imported ZPL-79 105 mm rifled gun.
 On Type 88 and Type 88B, the main armament is a dual-axis stabilized ZPL-83 and ZPL-83A 105 mm rifled gun with a fume extractor at its midway point.
 On Type 88A, the main gun is replaced by a longer, 62-caliber ZPL-94, offering longer range, higher accuracy, and capability to launch laser-guided gun-launched missiles.
-The main gun has an elevation of -5 to 18 degrees and electronic turret drive of 20°/s for horizontal control and 6°/s for vertical.
-The main gun on Type 80 is loaded manually, and has a rate of fire approximately 7 rounds per minute.
-On Type 88B, a form of assist loader is introduced for quicker and easier reload operations with reportedly 13 rounds per minute maximum rate of fire.
+The main gun has an elevation of -5 to 18 degrees and an electronic turret drive of 20°/s for horizontal control and 6°/s for vertical.
+The main gun on Type 80 is loaded manually and has a rate of fire of approximately 7 rounds per minute.
+On Type 88B, a form of assist loader is introduced for quicker and easier reload operations with a reportedly 13 rounds per minute maximum rate of fire.

 Secondary armaments for all variants are the same, including one Type 59 12.7 mm heavy machine gun mounted on the turret roof, and one Type 59 7.62 mm coaxial machine gun.
 The Type 80 and Type 88 can store 44 rounds of ammunition for the main gun.
 On Type 88B and Type 88A, the tank features redesigned ammo racks with 48 rounds of ammunition.
 The 12.7 mm heavy machine gun has 300 rounds of ammo, while the coaxial machine gun has 2250 rounds.